 Award of Punitive Damages

 One of the key things that makes a DUI accident claim unique is that an injured victim may be eligible to recover punitive damages.
 As described by the Legal Information Institute, punitive damages are intended to punish the defendant and deter others from committing similar actions.

 Still, these damages are awarded to the victim.
 If you were hit by a drunk driver, your DUI injury attorney can help you explore recovery for punitive damages as part of your DUI accident settlement.

 Most DUI accident lawsuits are brought against insurance companies.
 Insurers will only pay out the extent of the policy limit.
 This means these policy limits could have a significant impact on the value of your settlement.

 If you suffered damages well in excess of the policy limit, your personal injury lawyer can help you explore every potential avenue to financial recovery.

-At Fadduol, Cluff, Hardy & Conaway, P.C., our car accident lawyers have the skills and experience needed to handle DUI accident claims.
-If you were hurt in a crash with a drunk driver, we will get you justice and full financial compensation.
+At Fadduol, Cluff, Hardy & Conaway, P.C., our DUI accident attorneys have the skills and experience needed to handle DUI accident claims.
+If you were hurt in a crash caused by a drunk driver, we will get you justice and full financial compensation.